Brassica Website Rebuild

 Band websites focused on two main messages – Band Identity and Merchandising.
 Some bands used to site to introduce new fans by showing more imagery and descriptions.
 Other bands, generally ones with a more established fan base, put merchandise and ticket sales at the top of the page before explaining who they were and what they were about.

 User testing was conducted using a Figma prototype.
 I tested with three different audiences: the band, a group of potential fans, and a typical fan.
-Each was asked to evaluate the style, flow, ease of use, and most important – did the site meet the band’s goals.
+Each was asked to evaluate the style, flow, ease of use.

 In the last decade, sales and marketing in the music industry has moved from individual websites to social media and streaming services.
 Maintaining a private site can be expensive and time consuming without a guarantee of enough traffic to validate the effort.
 It was interesting with this project to research the most fundamental question: Why?
 Why does a band still need a website?